brian7704/OpenTAKServer-docs/docs/video_streaming.md

 ***

 OpenTAKServer uses [MediaMTX](https://github.com/bluenviron/mediamtx) for video streaming and recording.
-It accepts streams from apps such as OpenTAK ICU and TAK ICU, as well as devices like drones and IP Cameras.
+It accepts streams from apps such as [OpenTAK ICU](https://github.com/brian7704/OpenTAK_ICU) and TAK ICU, as well as devices like drones and IP Cameras.

+## Streaming From Your Browser

+***

+OpenTAKServer supports streaming from any device that has a browser and a camera.
+On the Video Streams page of OpenTAKServer's web UI there is a button labeled `Start Streaming`.
+Clicking that button will prompt the browser to ask for permission to use your device's camera and microphone to stream audio and video to MediaMTX.
+This is helpful in situations where someone with an Android or iOS device would like to stream to other users on the server but they have no app to do so.
+Laptop and desktop computers can also use this button to stream from their cameras.

+Note that streaming in this way only streams audio and video.
+Users can view the stream on their EUDs, but no location information is included with the stream, meaning there will be no icon on OpenTAKServer's or any EUD's maps for the location of the stream.

 ## Streaming Protocols